What Are Rice Rolling Papers Made Of and Other Rolling Paper Myths

 What Makes a Quality Rolling Paper?

 A rolling paper can be made from a variety of materials, but the starting material is often a matter of preference rather than quality.
-Quality is more defined by what is NOT in your rolling papers and how it is constructed.
+Quality is more defined by what is NOT in your rolling papers or pre rolled cones, and how it is constructed.
 Here are a few things to consider when looking for quality rolling paper products.

 A quality rolling paper won’t have chemical additives.
 Calcium carbonate (chalk) can be added to papers to give them, and the ash they produce, a white appearance.
 Titanium oxide, as well as chemicals like ammonium, sodium phosphate and potassium citrate, are commonly found in cigarette papers and are there to control the rate at which they burn.
 These chemicals get inhaled with the smoke as the cigarette burns.
 Not ideal for the consumer!